canmor-conan/conan-hidapi/README.md

 * Not support x64 for Windows

-    [signal11/hidapi](https://github.com/signal11/hidapi) provides a `sln` file to build for Windows, which lack support x64.
+    [libusb/hidapi](https://github.com/libusb/hidapi) provides a `sln` file to build for Windows, which lack support x64.

-* Did not get a real usage test on Linux yet

 If you get an idea to solve one of this issues, please report here or fork.